 Key management personnel are defined as those persons having authority and responsibility for planning, directing and controlling the activities of the Group either directly or indirectly.
 The key management personnel include all the Directors of the Group, and certain members of senior management of the Group.

-The Group has a related party relationship with its subsidiaries (see Note 7) and associates (see Note 8).
+The Group has a related party relationship with its subsidiaries (see Note 7).